bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Recent History And Present Situation/Vallorn Husks And The Soul.md

-Here we further discuss information obtained about the Vallorn and how it may interact and indeed imperil the soul.
+Here we further discuss information obtained about [[The Vallorn|the Vallorn]] and how it may interact and indeed imperil the soul.

 **The Husks Of Return**